Shadowgar/Scheduling-ai/README.md

 -   React development team and community.
 -   Contributors to Flask extensions (SQLAlchemy, Migrate, JWT-Extended, CORS).
 -   PostgreSQL development team.

+## Security Considerations

+This project uses JWT for authentication.
+Ensure that the `JWT_SECRET_KEY` environment variable is set to a strong, randomly generated value in production.

+**Important:** Avoid committing sensitive information (e.g., API keys, database passwords) directly to the repository.
+Use environment variables and secure configuration practices.
 ```